 There are many ways to whitewash chock painted furniture but this is the best technique to get a natural looking whitewashed finish.
 The buffet I painted is so pretty I can’t stop looking at it.
 I really love the look of whitewashed painted furniture.
-And the Chock Paint I use is fantastic.
+And the Chock Paint (type of chalk paint) I use is fantastic.

 This is the buffet, or sideboard, I never know what to call them that I bought at auction for $40.
 Yes it was a deal.
 I think I know what scared off most bidders.